profezzorn/ProffieOSDocs/howto/how-to-set-up-a-blaster.md

 //Button ClipButton(BUTTON_CLIP_DETECT, aux2Pin, "clip"); //Actually clip sensor.
 It should be closed when the clip is in, and open when the clip is removed.
 So you can use either latching or momentary.
 //Button ReloadButton(BUTTON_RELOAD, aux2Pin, "reload"); //Dedicated button for reloading.
 //Button RangeButton(BUTTON_RANGE, aux2Pin, "reload"); //Dedicated button for increasing range/power of the weapon.
-//

 #endif
 ```

-# Weapon Use
+# Blaster Use

 ## Single Button

 **Buttons**: *FIRE*

 This case quite limited since you can only fire.
 Weapon will always be on the default mode (STUN is the defined in the prop, if you wish another you will have to change it on the code).
 Weapon will always be powered on.
+And if you have limited amount of rounds you can't reload.

 * Fire -                  Click *FIRE*.
 (Hold to Auto Fire / Rapid Fire if you have `ENABLE_BLASTER_AUTO`)
 * Unjam -                 Bang the blaster.